WEEE-Open/schema/README.md

 pasted into an Ansible playbook.
 For details on how and where to paste it, see [the "sso" repo](https://github.com/WEEE-Open/sso).

+Alternatively, `make_acis.py` can also output a LDIF file.

 `test_acis.py` uses pytest to test that the ACIs are working as expected.
 It also tests the password policy set in [the "sso" repo](https://github.com/WEEE-Open/sso).
 It requires 389DS configured as in that repo.
 If you follow the instructions there, you'll clone this repo anyway, so it all makes sense, hopefully.